 There were countless places to pull over and fish so we tried one last time before we headed back on the road.
 After that frenzied time on the dock, Staycationer JoJo got bored pretty quickly after only five minutes without a bite or nibble.
 That mini pier spoiled her.

 Next we headed over to Rio Vista and eventually drove over the Three Mile Slough Bridge.
 Next to this smaller drawbridge sat an abandoned bait shop that was probably fully operational in the 50’s or 60’s.
-I imagined a couple of barefooted boys in crew cuts and cut-offs running toward the banks with their fishing poles in one hand and their recently purchased bait in the other.
+I imagined that time where I could see a couple of barefooted boys in crew cuts and cut-offs running toward the banks.
+In one hand would be their fishing poles and in the other, their recently purchased bait.
 While in front of the bait shop, sat old-timers talking about fishing, smoking Camel cigarettes, and taking swigs from a weathered bottle of Coca Cola.

 My reverie was interrupted by the motor of a passing by brand new SUV.
 Darn it, why couldn’t it be an old pick-up, I was having fun in this little dream of mine.